 Degree requirements.
-Students earning the bachelor of science (BS) degree in marine science/geology must complete all University, college (see pp. 52-53), and departmental degree requirements.
+Students earning the bachelor of science (BS) degree in marine science/geology must complete all University, college (see p.
+50-52), and departmental degree requirements.
 These include the general education requirements, the following double major requirements, and sufficient other credits to total 128 applicable semester hours.

 Grade point average.
 A 2.0 grade point average in each major is required for completion of the degree.
 Both major GPAs are calculated based on all courses applicable to each major that the student has attempted at UA and all work applicable to each major that the student has attempted throughout the entire higher education career.